 Back to Top

-(Note: I am not at liberty to divulge and/or am not even absolutely sure of the name of the company whose rebuilt laser I've tested, being acquired from a third party, so please do not ask.
-There aren't that many doing this so a Web search should be able to locate them.)
+(Note: I am not at liberty to divulge and/or am not even absolutely sure of the name of the companies who rebuilt these lasers or others I've tested, being either acquired from a third party or eBay, so please do not ask.
+There aren't that many doing this so a Web search should be able to locate them.
+The only one I can name is Pactec Second Source with whom I am affiliated.
+They can be contacted through their Web site or I can provide an email contact.
+DISCLAIMER: I receive a small commission on each rebuild.)

 The HP/Agilent tube assembly consists of the actual glass HeNe laser tube, a permanent magnet, beam expander, and adjustable waveplates.
 The part that goes bad is the glass HeNe laser tube, which is mounted within the magnet using a rubbery potting compound.
 Rebuilding the laser tube will require that it be removed from the tube assembly as shown below:

 This tube assembly was also from a 5517B, but there are some very minor physical differences, which are mostly of little consequence, among other models using the "Long" type tube.
-However, unlike the beam expander in the photo of the complete tube assembly, the one in the disassembled unit is not easily adjustable, and this may make it more difficult to match up with a non-HP/Agilent laser tube.
-However, due to the difference in beam parameters between HP/Agilent tubes and commercial tubes, it's likely that the beam expander would need to be replaced entirely anyhow.
-More below.
+While the collimation of the output beam can be fine tuned by freeing up the knurled section of the black beam expander with a heat gun, it is not adjustable in terms of the beam diameter, and this may make it more difficult to match up with a non-HP/Agilent laser tube.

-Lasers like the 5517E/F/G as well as late model 5517B/C/Ds use slightly different tube design called a "Short" type tube, which as its name implies, is shorter than the Long tubes. ;-) However, nearly everything discussed below applies to them as well.
+Lasers like the 5517E/F/G as well as late model 5517B/C/Ds use slightly different tube design called a "Short" type tube, which as its name implies, is shorter than the Long tubes. ;-) However, nearly everything discussed below applies to them as well, though they produce a narrower lower divergence beam which means the beam expanders for the Long and Short tubes differ.

 Rebuilding an HP/Agilent tube assembly can take two forms: